PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

             - *configure*: To write file to the device.
         1. Under **Identify devices** by, select **Endpoint name** and enter your device's endpoint name in the textbox below.

-        If you use developer credentials, you can find the device endpoint name in the *mbed_cloud_dev_credentials.c* file you downloaded earlier (???).
+        If you use developer credentials, you can find the device endpoint name in the *mbed_cloud_dev_credentials.c* file you downloaded when you set up the [workflows-with-secure-device-access-client application]((https://github.com/armPelionEdge/workflows-with-secure-device-access-client/blob/master/README.md).
 In production, use the device endpoint name given to the device during the factory provisioning process.
 For more information about the factory provisioning process, please see the [Pelion Device Management Factory Provisioning documentation site](https://www.pelion.com/docs/device-management-provision/latest/introduction/index.html).

         <img src="./assets/sda.png">